emcniece/docker-wordpress/README.md

 **PHP-FPM only** - requires a partner Nginx container to forward traffic to port 9000.

-Injects environment variables prefixed with `WPFPM_` into `wp-config.php` during each container startup.

 ## Recommended Environment

 The `docker-compose.yml` file injects 2 variables into `wp-config.php`: